-Balling up your palm and making a fist is easy enough, right?
-But try doing that right after you’ve woken up from a deep sleep.
-It’s highly likely that you will be able to.
-It’s a simple enough task, yet incredibly difficult to complete immediately after pulling out of slumber.
+Balling up your palm and making a fist is easy enough, isn’t it?
+But try doing that right after you wake up from deep sleep.
+It’s a simple enough task, yet it is tough to complete immediately after pulling out of slumber.
 Why is that?

-As it turns out, there are a couple reasons behind this strange bodily phenomenon.
+As it turns out, there are a few reasons behind this strange bodily phenomenon.

-(Note: this is not a universal thing; not everyone experiences difficulty clenching their palms in a fist right after waking up.
-Also, this little symptom might be a sign of a more serious condition that requires medical attention.)
+Note: This is not a universal thing.
+Not everyone experiences difficulty clenching their palms into a fist right after waking up.
+Moreover, this little symptom may be a sign of a more serious condition that requires medical attention.

-For a muscle to contract, two basic ingredients are needed—a nerve impulse (or an electrical signal from a nearby nerve) and electrolytes.
-Electrolytes are minerals that carry an electric charge when they’re dissolved in a liquid.
-Common electrolytes include potassium, calcium, sodium and bicarbonate.
+For a muscle to contract, it needs two basic components – a nerve impulse (or an electrical signal from a nearby nerve) and electrolytes.
+Electrolytes are minerals that carry an electric charge when dissolved in a liquid.
+Common electrolytes are potassium, calcium, sodium, and bicarbonate.

-When you sleep, your body relaxes completely and begins to heal itself.
-Your brain waves slow down too, or, in other words, the brain relaxes.
-Your heart rate decreases as well.
-You see, when you’re moving around constantly or generally physically active during your waking hours, the heart has to pump blood quickly so that all the vital organs of your body function efficiently.
-However, when you are in a deep sleep, you don’t do much moving around (unless you’re Wolverine, of course!).
+When you sleep, your body relaxes and begins to heal itself.
+You see, when you’re moving around constantly or generally physically active during your waking hours, the heart needs to pump blood quickly so that all vital organs of your body function efficiently.
+However, when you are in a deep sleep, you do not move much moving around (unless you’re Wolverine, of course!).

-Without any physical movement, the heart rate drops during sleep.
-This heart rate is enough to keep the blood flowing throughout the body, but not nearly as efficiently as if you were awake.
-Thus, the body decides which parts need the most oxygen and electrolytes, and reduces the flow of electrolytes to muscles in the limbs.
-Since you’re sleeping, you don’t even realize that it’s happening.
+Without any physical movement, your heart rate drops during sleep.
+This heart rate is enough to pump blood through your relaxed body, but not nearly as efficiently as when you are awake.
+Thus, the body decides which parts need the most oxygen and electrolytes and reduces blood flow to the muscles in the limbs.
+Your brain takes care of all this without you having to think about it.

-However, the moment you wake up, all systems are a go at once!
-Your brain, heart and the rest of the body start to resume their “waking hours” duties, but this doesn’t happen instantly.
+The moment you wake up, all systems resume their “waking hours” duties, but this does not happen immediately.
 It takes some time to get the electrolytes flowing through the muscles in your hands again.
 That’s why you may not be able to make a fist right after waking up.
-This effect is more pronounced if you don’t wake up naturally.
+This effect is more pronounced if you do not wake up naturally.

-If you wake up in response to an emergency (like a fire or some other danger), the dynamics change.
-In that case, your body releases adrenaline and you acquire all the strength you need to rapidly deal with that “fight or flight” situation.
+If you wake up in response to an emergency such as a fire or other danger, the dynamic changes.
+In this case, your body releases adrenaline, and you gain all the strength you need to cope with the “fight or flight” situation.

 Many people experience this weird sensation of not being able to make a fist just after waking up; it’s a perfectly natural thing to experience.
-However, if it appears suddenly, without warning, or keeps getting worse over time, it could be a symptom of an underlying medical condition, such as rheumatoid arthritis or Lambert Eatons syndrome.
+However, if it occurs suddenly, without warning, or worsens over time, it could be a symptom of an underlying medical condition, such as rheumatoid arthritis or Lambert-Eaton myasthenic syndrome.

-In other words, if you’ve never experienced this sort of hand weakness before, and you suddenly do, it’s best to consult a doctor and get it checked out.
+In other words, if you have never experienced this sort of hand weakness and suddenly do, it’s best to consult a doctor and get it checked out.